Manage a Business

 6. Choose a business structure.

-Owning a business isn’t just… owning a business.
-There are actually many ways you can structure the ownership of your small business.
-The three most common, include:
+How will you register your business with the state?
+There are many ways to structure the ownership of your small business.
+The three most common are:

-If you’re not sure what the best structure is for a small business, a legal and tax advisor can be worth the investment to help you navigate the different options.
+If you’re not sure what the best structure is for your small business, a legal and tax advisor can be worth the investment to help you navigate the different options.

 7. Choose a business name.